trevorbergstrom/ReligiousGurus/README.md

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+All source code files include the appropriate MIT license headers, making it easy for others to understand the licensing terms and contribute to or build upon this project.

 ## ⚠️ Disclaimer